rukkiah3012/Advancing-Mental-Health-Support/README.md

 ## 🚀 How to Run the App

-1. Open the folder in Visual Studio Code: "advancing-mental-health-support"
+1.Open the folder in Visual Studio Code: "advancing-mental-health-support"

 2.Install required packages pip install streamlit  pandas numpy matplotlib librosa scikit-learn tensorflow